Voting in a Municipal Election

 Important Absentee Deadlines:

-Last day, up to the close of business, for a voter to apply for and submit an emergency absentee ballot if he or she:
+A voter can apply for and submit an emergency absentee ballot if he or she:

 • Is required by their employer to be unavailable to vote in the polls;